 We believe that effective training must be delivered in the context of live research challenges within relevant complex systems domains.
 It must address issues of technical implementation and how to exploit the state of the art in high-performance computing, but also inculcate broad methodological sophistication.
 In particular, command of the interdependent relationship between simulation, mathematical modelling, and experimentation is crucial, as is a grasp of the different strengths and weaknesses of simulation modelling approaches ranging from finite element methods through multi-scale models to agent-based modelling, and from efficient numerical methods for solving mathematical models through abstract computational thought experiments to realistic predictive simulation models.
 In achieving this, the ICSS has generated a community of doctoral graduates equipped to act as research leaders in applying complex systems simulation to the most pressing scientific and engineering challenges of the 21st century.

 The Institute brings together a large and diverse consortium of University of Southampton research groups involved in complex systems simulation modelling.
-These groups are drawn from departments that span the entire faculty of Science, Engineering and Mathematics, and also represent Medicine, Biology and Oceanography.
+These groups are drawn from departments that span the entire University, from Archaeology tro Zoology.
 We are also proud to include as partners a strong group of non-academic organisations that range across several industrial sectors, and government.